 In contrast to Fidelity and Schwab, which offer only in-house MMFs, E-Trade offers taxable and non-taxable money-market funds from many companies, including Federated Hermes, American Century, and (E-Trade owner) Morgan Stanley.
 Vanguard MMFs are available, too (minimum investment: $3,000).

-Currently, nearly 20 taxable funds available via E-Trade have 7-day yields above 4.25%.
+Currently, more than 20 Prime funds are available via E-Trade, about half of them with 7-day yields above 4.00%, plus E-Trade has about 60 Government/Treasury MMFs.
 You can research all of E-Trade's MMF offerings here (use the "Fund Category" option in the left column and choose "Money Market" from the dropdown menu).

 Note: If you're an E-Trade investor, you may want to regularly transfer any uninvested cash to an MMF because E-Trade is among the worst-paying brokers for cash-sweep money.
 E-Trade currently pays a paltry 0.01%(!) on cash holdings of less than $500,000.